sramam/git-mods/README.md

 `git-mods` is an attempt to automate this check.
 It provides a wrapper around `git status` and parses the output to enable
 1. `git-mods`: Checks to ensure there are no modifications in the current repo.
-2. `git-mods --no-unstaged`: Checks to ensure no unstaged modifications exist.
+2. `git-mods --staged_ok`: Checks to ensure no unstaged modifications exist.
 Staged modifications are acceptable.

 With pre-commit and pre-push checks, the operation fails when some checks fail.
 Fixing this requires modifications and it's too easy to complete the operation without staging/commiting the changes on the second run.